 Roman Food and Hidden Gems

 The bites on this tour were a cross-section of traditional Roman food.
-We started at the Norcineria Viola, a long established family-run salumeria (a shop specialising in dried meats, usually pork based).
+I started at the Norcineria Viola, a long established family-run salumeria (a shop specialising in dried meats, usually pork based).
 Then there were savoury snacks, followed by home-made tiramisu at ZUM.
 And there was a drink at L’Angelo Divino, a small wine store with an owner who obviously knew a lot about wine.
 (This would be a good place to come if you wanted to buy some fine wines to take home.)

 But BiteMojo tours are not just about food.
 The route took in a whole range of sights, from the bustling market of the Campo de’ Fiori to Rome’s Jewish Quarter.
 From narrow back streets and hidden courtyards to the Roman remains of the Portico d’Ottavia.
 And there were the “hidden gems”.
 I might never have discovered the tiny painted passageway of Passetto del Biscione without this tour.
 And would I have realised that the Largo di Torre Argentina was a modern cat sanctuary as well as the site of an ancient Roman temple complex?